Rudolph Lewis (bass-baritone): Early career and D'Oyly Carte

-Lewis's first public appearance as a bass singer seems to have been in 1882, in a concert performance of Faust given by Gilardoni's pupils, during which Lewis made "the success of the evening" as Mephistopheles.
+In 1882, Gilardoni's pupils gave a concert performance of Faust, during which Lewis sang Mephistopheles, drawing especial praise.
 By October 1884, at the age of 40, he was performing at the Savoy Theatre in the chorus of the D'Oyly Carte Opera Company in the revival of Gilbert and Sullivan's The Sorcerer and Trial by Jury.
 In March of the following year he originated the small role of Go-To in The Mikado, which was created because the baritone voice of Frederick Bovill, who played Pish-Tush, was not deep enough to bring out the bass line in the madrigal "Brightly Dawns Our Wedding Day".
 Lewis also created the role of Old Adam Goodheart in Ruddygore (1887).
 Of his Act II duet with Lewis in Ruddygore, George Grossmith later wrote:

 "Sullivan used to amuse himself by making me sing bass in one number of an opera and tenor in another.
 In Ruddygore, Sir Arthur had engaged a man to play the servant [Old Adam] ... who had an enormous bass voice, and who had to go down to the lower E flat.
 Singularly enough, he could go down to G, and then he dropped out entirely, and I did the [low E-flat] below.
 Generally the audience roared with laughter, and it absolutely brought down the house."

-During this period Lewis played occasional benefit and concert dates, often together with other Savoyards, singing Mr Molehill in Won By a Trick at the Gaiety Theatre for Meyer Lutz's benefit in 1885 and Sparafucile in Rigoletto in 1886.
+During this period Lewis occasionally sang in benefits and concerts, often together with other Savoyards, including as Mr Molehill in Won By a Trick at the Gaiety Theatre for Meyer Lutz's benefit in 1885 and Sparafucile in Rigoletto in 1886.
 He appeared in the first revival of H.M.S.
 Pinafore (1887–1888) as the Boatswain, and in the chorus for the first revival of The Pirates of Penzance (1888).
 In June 1887 with Grossmith and other D'Oyly Carte colleagues, he appeared as the Usher in the benefit performance of Trial by Jury for Amy Roselle at the Lyceum Theatre.

-In 1888 Lewis married again, to Alice Maud née Wharton, but the marriage does not seem to have lasted.
+In 1888 Lewis married again, to Alice Maud née Wharton, but the marriage appears not to have lasted.
 He reprised the role of Go-To in the first revival of The Mikado (1888) and originated the role of the Fourth Yeoman in The Yeomen of the Guard (1888–1889).
-He was in the chorus of The Gondoliers (1889) and was later promoted to the role of Ottavio in April 1890.
+He was in the chorus of The Gondoliers (1889) and was promoted to the role of Ottavio in April 1890.
 During the run of The Nautch Girl at the Savoy, he originated the role of Samuel Chunk in Alfred Cellier's companion piece Captain Billy (1891) and played the Second Huntsman in The Vicar of Bray (1892) before creating the role of Sing-Song Simeon in Haddon Hall (1892).